 Our Services

-Academic testing to identify your child's academic performance level, and help inform your next steps for advocacy or further assessment.
-This includes a dyslexia screening.
-This evaluation cannot give a diagnosis, but can indicate if further diagnostic testing might be recommended.
+We offer academic testing for children and adults to help determine current abilities in reading, writing and math domains.
+Our one-on-one testing uses standardized, well-established measures that can help inform your next steps for advocacy, intervention, or further assessment.
+Testing areas can also be customized, based on specific areas of academic concern.
 You receive a report of your child's skill level in specific academic areas relative to peers, and recommendations for next steps.
 Testing is conducted one-on-one in the office.
-Testing typically takes 60-90 minutes, and you receive written results within 1-2 business days.
+Testing typically takes 60-90 minutes.
+Within one week from testing, you receive a written report and we will contact you by phone to discuss results.

-Comprehensive evaluations for children, teens and adults to diagnose various learning differences including:
+Comprehensive evaluations and re-evaluations for children, teens and adults to diagnose various learning differences including:

 Specific Learning Disorders in: